hthreads/hthreads.github.io/classes/embedded-systems/labs/lab6/index.md

     > The entries in the `enum` of tasks were created in the order they are implemented into the TCB queue as it serves as an explicit way to address which task you are dealing with. (e.g.: `queue[1]->taskPtr = ...` vs `queue[TASK_GREEN]->taskPtr = ...`)

 7. Before moving on to creating a task scheduler in the infinite loop, create a counter variable in `main()` starting at zero.
 8. Timer interrupt handler.
-Now contains queue[TASK_CHOOSE]->taskReady = true;.
+Now contains `queue[TASK_CHOOSE]->taskReady = TRUE;`.
 This will ensure that the FSM logic will be called with every single tick of the RTOS.
 9. Inside an empty `while(1)` loop now, we continuously cycle through the tasks (0-4) in order and execute the ones marked as ready, passing in the task's data pointer.
-E.g.: if(queue[i]->taskReady) {...}
+E.g.: `if(queue[i]->taskReady) {...}`
-10. It is important to note the taskReady parameter is not automatically set to false when being executed in our system.
+10. It is important to note the `taskReady` parameter is not automatically set to false when being executed in our system.
 Keeping this value true will mean the function will execute every single complete cycle of the scheduler.

 {: .info}
 Some material covered in this lab was borrowed from Dr. Nelson's slides on real-time operating systems,